LairdCP/Summit-SOM-Zephyr-Sample-Apps/low_power_audio/README.rst

     .. code-block:: console

-        echo mem > /sys/power/state
+        systemctl suspend

-    Note: ensure that the A core has enough time to fill the audio buffer before entering into suspend mode.
+    Note: Ensure that the A core has enough time to fill the audio buffer before entering into suspend mode.

+    After the specified ``buffer-time`` has expired, the A core will wake back up and re-fill the audio buffer.
+At this point, you can again issue the command to trigger the A core to enter suspend mode.

+    Note: Specifying a ``buffer-time`` greater than or equal to the length of the audio file will result in the A core staying in suspend during the entire playback duration.

 Running the Demo
 ****************